dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 Run from the Command Line
 =========================

-To generate example tendency plots (i.e. using settings in the **fv3_physics_defaults.yaml** configuration file) perform the following:
+To generate example tendency plots using settings in the **fv3_physics_defaults.yaml** configuration file, perform the following:

 .. code-block:: bash